julelang/manual/src/memory/raw-pointers/reference-pointers.md

 # Reference Pointers

 Reference pointers are like an alias for an lvalue, but this lvalue is no ordinary lvalue.
 It should always be a variable-based expression.
-You can think of them as raw-pointers but they are safer because of compiler's safety obsessions.
-Actually, reference pointers are-raw pointers with safety measures.
+You can think of them as raw-pointers, but they are safer because of the compiler's safety obsessions.
+Actually, reference pointers are raw-pointers with safety measures.

-Reference pointers point to the value from which they were initialized and must receive an initialize expression.
+Reference pointers point to the value from which they were initialized and must receive an initialization expression.
 The reference pointer's lvalue memory address cannot be changed once initialized.
-Any assignment statement is always about changing the data pointer refer to or assign pointer to nil.
+Any assignment statement is always about changing the data pointer refer to or assign to nil.

-Reference pointers are actually raw-pointers but when you get a pointer to a memory, it will not result as mutable raw-pointer.
+Reference pointers are actually raw-pointers, but when you get a pointer to a memory, it will not result in a mutable raw-pointer.
 Jule standard guarantees raw-pointers will always be mutable.
 It is a standard to extend unsafe codes with Unsafe Jule.
-But this semantics applied only for plain raw-pointers.
-When an expression evaluated for a reference pointer, the raw-pointer will use mutability state of the base expression.
+But this semantics applied only to plain raw-pointers.
+When an expression is evaluated for a reference pointer, the raw-pointer will use the mutability state of the base expression.
 So they might be immutable according to the base memory.

 ## Reference Pointer Variables

-Reference pointer variables are variables that reference an lvalue with raw-pointer.
-Declared with `&` operator.
+Reference pointer variables are variables that reference an lvalue with a raw-pointer.
+Declared with the `&` operator.
 The type actually is a raw-pointer, and it must be.
 But the `&` operator for the declaration makes it a reference pointer and enables safety measures for this raw-pointer.
 Thus, you can use it without Unsafe Jule.

 For example:
 ```jule